bluecats-Perfect-Tower-2/bluecats-PerfectTower2-comp./Challenges/Easymode/Pre Era/README.md

 No Accel means no Wave Streaming

-When asked to disable stats, you will need to go to town stats, click on the stat you are asked to disable, then click on each individual modifier
+When asked to disable stats, you will need to go to town stats, click on the stat you are asked to disable, then click on each individual modifier.

+Unless specified, assume actives are placed at (0,0)

 #### Quick-Navigation
 - [Forest](#Forest)